Rosh008/Alarm-App/README.md

 # Alarm-App
-A simple alarm app which demonstarte the use of broacast receiver and services in android.
+A simple alarm app which demonstrates the use of broacast receiver and services in android.